This is Part 2 of a seven-part series on making speeches and presentations memorable. It is based on the book “Made to Stick” by Chip and Dan Heath.

 John Wooden is a retired basketball coach who won 10 NCAA Championships with UCLA.
 He set many records that remain unbeaten to this day.
 Affectionately known as “Coach” to many, Wooden also speaks publicly about the values that he tried to instil in his players and how, perhaps, they can help us to be more successful in our own lives.

-The following speech was delivered at a TED conference and I have written in the past about how fantastic TED is.
+The following speech was delivered at a TED conference and I have written in the past about TED.
 As quoted from the TED website, “With profound simplicity, Coach John Wooden redefines success and urges us all to pursue the best in ourselves.
 In this inspiring talk he shares the advice he gave his players at UCLA, quotes poetry and remembers his father’s wisdom.”

 Watch the video and listen to the “profound simplicity” in the message that John Wooden conveys.
 It is wonderful example of what we should strive for in our own messages.